mentalblood0/carton/README.md

 So `select` operation implemented as taking

 - `present` - dictionary of key/value pairs presented in packages
-- `absent` - dictionary of key/value pairs not presented in packages
 - `get` - set of keys of key/value pairs to get
+- `exclude` - set of packages identifiers to exclude from search

 and returning dictionaries each of `package` and `get` contained keys